Mateusz Morawiecki: Early life and education

-Mateusz Morawiecki was born 20 June 1968 in Wrocław, Silesia, to Kornel Morawiecki (physicist and Fighting Solidarity leader) and his wife Jadwiga.
-Morawiecki is of distant German descent.
+Mateusz Morawiecki was born 20 June 1968 in Wrocław, Silesia, to Kornel Morawiecki (3 May 1941 – 30 September 2019), physicist and Fighting Solidarity leader), and his wife Jadwiga (22 May 1930 – 3 August 2025), chemist and opposition activist.

 Morawiecki stated in a press interview that at the age of 12 he helped his father copying underground political literature and in August 1980 he plastered the streets of Wrocław with posters calling for a general strike.
 After martial law was declared in 1981, he helped print and distribute underground Solidarity magazines.
 As a son of a well known opposition activist, he was sometimes detained and intimidated by the police.
 In an interview, he said he threw Molotov cocktails at police cars and was on many occasions stopped and beaten by Poland's secret police (Służba Bezpieczeństwa, SB).
-Another reason for this was his sympathizing with the Hippie movement as an early teenager, a time during which he underwent an arrest due to alleged marijuana possession.
+Another reason for this was his sympathising with the Hippie movement as an early teenager, a time during which he underwent an arrest due to alleged cannabis possession.
 This was also the time he first encountered Ryszard Terlecki – a precursor of the Hippie movement in Poland, and later one of his close coworkers.
 In connection to this, Morawiecki has mentioned that his colleague from the PiS party "knows perfectly well what fighting for freedom means".

-In the 1980s, he edited an illegal political newspaper Lower Silesia Bulletin and was active in the Independent Students' Association.
+In the 1980s, at the age of 12, he edited an illegal political newspaper Lower Silesia Bulletin and was active in the Independent Students' Association.
 He continued taking part in political demonstrations until the late 1980s and participated in occupation strikes at the University of Wroclaw in 1988 and 1989.
-He co-organized the Club for Political Thought "Free and Solidary".
+He co-organised the Club for Political Thought "Free and Solidary".

 Morawiecki is an alumnus of the University of Wrocław (history, 1992), Wrocław University of Technology (1993), Wrocław University of Economics (Business Administration, 1995), the University of Hamburg (European Law and Economic Integration, 1995–97), and the University of Basel (European Studies, 1995–97).
-While at the Wrocław University of Technology, he studied abroad at Central Connecticut State University and completed an advanced executive program at Northwestern University's Kellogg School of Management.
+While at the Wrocław University of Technology, he studied abroad at Central Connecticut State University and completed an advanced executive programme at Northwestern University's Kellogg School of Management.